Jeep Compass hybrid 2020: specs, details and on-sale date

 Jeep is promising a circa-30-mile range in fully electric mode for both the Compass and Renegade, along with sub-50g/km CO2 emissions and a charging time of just over an hour and a half from a 7.2kW wallbox.
 A 0-62mph acceleration time of around seven seconds is also expected.

-Jeep Compass 4xe First Edition specifications
+Jeep Compass 4xe hybrid trim levels and specifications

 Speaking about the hybrid models' off-road prowess, Jeep's head of product marketing, Marco Pigozzi, has said that "The move from mechanical to electric all-wheel-drive is a massive improvement – it’s more capable than the conventionally powered Jeep.
 The enormous torque on offer from the electric motor allows [the car] to easily crawl over rocks and obstacles.
 And the fact that it’s mounted on the rear axle means [the car] is pushed up hills rather than pulled.”